algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 git clone https://git.CLUSTER_DOMAIN/git/ALGO_OWNER/ALGO_NAME.git
 {% endhighlight %}

-Replace the `ALGO_OWNER` and `ALGO_NAME` values with the owner and name of the algorithm, respectively.
+For your algorithm, you'll replace the `ALGO_OWNER` and `ALGO_NAME` values with the name of your account and the name of the algorithm, respectively.
 For non-enterprise customers, `CLUSTER_DOMAIN` will be `algorithmia.com`; enterprise customers must replace this value with their cluster-specific domain name string.

 If you've never cloned algorithm code before, you'll be asked to provide your Algorithmia account name and password to authenticate to the platform.